 When it comes to scalability, cloud hosting is the better option.
 In fact, easy scalability is the main argument in favour of cloud servers.
 Unlike VPS options, you don’t need to contact your provider to change resources or configurations.
 Changes can be made directly in a dashboard.
 If you need more storage capacity, more applications or more computing power, you can just extend your subscription package or adjust the resources accordingly on your dashboard.

 VPS can also be scaled, but hardware upgrades are usually required for resource expansion.
 This is because performance and scalability are limited to the host server’s physical components and capacities.
-On the other hand, cloud services offer a larger network of physical and virtualised components.
-Renting additional VPSs is often associated with more effort.
+Cloud services offer a broader network of physical and virtualised components.
+While you can rent additional VPS instances, scaling in this setup typically involves more effort.

 VPS is in a league of its own when it comes to security.
 Independence and encapsulation are the main advantages of virtual servers.
 Every VPS segment on the host platform is shielded from the VPS segments of other customers on the server.
 This means that your data remains invisible to other users, and it is also not affected by failures or errors in other segments.
 This is because your operating system is independent, and you have your own configurations.
 Nevertheless, it is important to check the host’s security standards and the server being used.